richClubb/12Month12Projects/README.md

 1. Learn more about circuit layout and schematic capture.
 1. Learn more about IC interfacing circuitry

-Look into the readme in the project for more details
+Look into the [readme](https://github.com/richClubb/12Month12Projects/blob/master/Month01_UsbToSerial/README.md) in the project for more details

+### Assessment

+The project objectives were met, a single sided (or double sided for extra detail but it isn't a functional requirement) board that should be able to be made in a hackspace or similar.
+The cost is approximately £8 which is cheaper by about £4 than the Sparkfun equivalent.

+Overall it was successful, it introduced me to KiCad and showed me that it isn't too difficult to lay boards out and that getting them produced is easy enough.

 ## Month 2 - Self Balancing Robot (Start Date: 2019-08-01, Completed Date: ?, Status: Not Started)